 [Rule 102 amended in Gazette 3 Jun 2008 p.
 2134-5.]

-103. Documents served by bailiff
+103. Documents served by enforcement officer

 (1) If a document is served by an enforcement officer on behalf of a party, the enforcement officer must, as soon as practicable after the service, give a certificate of the service to the party.